gcv/julia-snail/README.md

 Everything in the files `alpha-1.jl` and `alpha-2.jl` is inside the `Alpha` module, but neither of these files will mention that module explicitly.
 Snail supports this by using its parser to track `include(...)` calls and their module context.
 This feature works with nested modules.

 Using this feature requires some care.
-The root file which contains the module declaration (`alpha.jl` in this example) must be loaded using `julia-snail-send-buffer-file` first (or, for [Revise](https://github.com/timholy/Revise.jl) users, `julia-snail-refresh-module-cache`).
+The root file which contains the module declaration (`alpha.jl` in this example) must be loaded using `julia-snail-send-buffer-file` first (or, for [Revise](https://github.com/timholy/Revise.jl) users, `julia-snail-update-module-cache`).
 If this does not happen, the parser will not have the opportunity to learn where `alpha-1.jl` and `alpha-2.jl` fit in the module hierarchy, and will assume their parent module is `Main`.
-The same applies to any deeper nesting of files (i.e., if `alpha-1.jl` then does `include("alpha-1.1.jl")`, then `julia-snail-send-buffer-file` or `julia-snail-refresh-module-cache` must be executed from `alpha-1.jl`).
+The same applies to any deeper nesting of files (i.e., if `alpha-1.jl` then does `include("alpha-1.1.jl")`, then `julia-snail-send-buffer-file` or `julia-snail-update-module-cache` must be executed from `alpha-1.jl`).

 Furthermore, if `alpha-1.jl` is refactored to sit outside the `Alpha` module, or moved in the directory structure, Snail must be informed.
 To do this, call the `julia-snail-clear-caches` command.